About Us

 The WYECPLC offers professional learning opportunities that earn STARS credit and meet the individual needs of early childhood professionals from a wide variety of backgrounds and programs and in many different professional roles.
 Our learning experiences are unique because they meet national standards and competencies, focus on individual strengths and interests, provide opportunities to collaborate with others from around the state, strengthen teaching practice, and build leadership skills.

-The WYECPLC has six learning specialists living and working in the state.
+The WYECPLC has five learning specialists living and working in the state.
 They offer regularly scheduled local classes, monthly online webinars, learning communities matched to educator interests and experience, individualized coaching and mentoring, and more.
-Learning Specialists are highly trained facilitators that follow adult learning principles and use only the most reputable nationally recognized evidence-based sources.
+Learning Specialists are trained facilitators that follow adult learning principles and use only the most reputable nationally recognized evidence-based sources.

 Grounded in Evidence